 The rat ate on.

 “You don’t care, do you?” she muttered.

-“We have lunch…” She eyed the mushy sandwich half-heartedly.
-“But I totally understand if you don’t want to share.
+“We have lunch…” Moira eyed the stale mushy sandwich half-heartedly.
+“But I understand if you don’t want to share.
 A few missed meals might do me good anyway,” she muttered, tapping her curvy hip.
-Then she frowned.
-“I don’t get it though.
-There’s usually tons of cleaning work around Christmas time, what with the parties going on.
-But they keep saying they’ve got nothing for me.”
+But then she frowned.
+“I don’t get it.
+There’s tons of cleaning work around Christmas time, what with the parties going on.
+But the agency keeps saying they’ve got nothing for me.”

 The rat snuffled about and munched, oblivious to her plight.